jim stafford

 are evaluated at runtime startup

-Placed User-defined conditions, which are evaluated first, in with with application module
+Placed User-defined conditions, which are evaluated first, in with application module

 bootstrap applications with specific capabilities